Insemination

 How does it work?

 Intrauterine Insemination is the best choice for people using cryopreserved sperm from a bank.
 It involves placing the sperm directly in the uterus by passing a very narrow catheter through the cervix.
-IUI is performed either at home by a midwife or in a fertility clinic by a nurse or physician.
+IUI is performed at home or in an office by a midwife, or in a fertility clinic by a nurse or physician.

 Intracervical Insemination on the other hand, has the best chance of success with fresh sperm.
 Fresh sperm is only available to folks who have a known donor.
 ICI involves placing the sperm in the vagina and can usually be accomplished by the person or couple themselves, with a little guidance from me if necessary.